 The BFGoodrich All-Terrain T/A KO2 makes for one hell of a winter tire, but its off-road accolades are not to be forgotten.
-The BFG All-Terrain tire was the original all-terrain tire and has remained a favorite since its debut in late ’70s.
-The latest generation combines both on-road manners and off-road capability with a sturdy sidewall construction and long-lasting tread.
+The BFG All-Terrain tire was the original all-terrain tire; the latest generation combines both on-road manners and off-road capability with a sturdy sidewall construction and long-lasting tread.
 (Note: the price listed is for the smallest version; pricing will vary based on your particular vehicle's tire size.)

 Off-Road Accessories for an Overlanding Adventure

 The value of a good winch is immeasurable, and WARN has been making some of the finest recreational off-road winches since 1959.
-The M8000 has become a mainstay in the off-road community for decades for its value, effectiveness and simplicity.
 WARN suggests you pick a winch with 1.5 times the pulling capacity as your vehicle’s GVWR, so while the M8000 is great for smaller off-roaders like the Jeep Wrangler or Nissan Xterra, if you’re driving something a bit more burly you should consider jumping up in capacity.

 Because you won’t want to run on deflated tires for the entirety of your journey, you’ll want to add an air compressor to your shopping list as well.
-This unit (also from ARB) is light, compact and can be easily installed under the hood of your truck or SUV
+This unit is light, compact and can be easily installed under the hood of your truck or SUV.

 If you need to tackle terrain at night, you’ll want as much visibility as you can get.
-KC has long been a go-to for off-roaders in need of a little more light, and their LED option should not disappoint — they’ll give you the extra visibility you need to see upcoming obstacles without drawing much power from your vehicle.
+KC has long been a go-to for off-roaders in need of a little more light, and their LED option should not disappoint.

 We’ll let Expedition Portal explain at great length why the Hi-Lift Jack is one of the most important pieces of equipment to have on an overland trip, but it boils down to this: in addition to being used as a jack, it can be used as a heavy-duty clamp, as well as a “come-along” for winching your vehicle out of trouble in case your winch is out of commission.